Welcome to IDRiM 2018, 2-4 October 2018, Sydney, Australia

 The scientific and organizing committees are proud to present this program, that demonstrates how poignant and relevant this field is, now more than ever, and the importance of a cross disciplinary approach.

-Over the three days, you will be able to attend upwards of 25 sessions, inclusive of presentations, plenaries, panel discussions, and workshops (both technical and non-technical).
+Over the three days, you will be able to attend upwards of 25 sessions, inclusive of presentations, plenaries and panel discussions.
 We would like to encourage you to deeply engage in the Young Scientist Sessions to ensure we are building the best and brightest players in this industry.

 Australia is prone to a wide variety of hazards, most prominently bushfires, which are presently more intense and not just during summer.
 We would like to connect the IDRIM Society with the risks facing Australia, and with those who are at the frontier of these climatic issues.
 Sydney itself is surrounded by several bushfire prone regions, and we will be travelling to one of them to discuss approaches of the local communities, practitioners, and governments in these regions.